Unstoppable9160/A-star-Pathfinding-Alogritm-Visualization/README.md

-# A\* Pathfinding Alogritm Visualization
+# Pathfinding Algs

 ## Description

-Simple visualization for the A* and Dijkstra pathfinding algorithms.
+Contains the following pathfinding algorithms:
+- A*
+- Dijkstra's